econbernardo/econbernardo/README.md

-I am Bernardo Maciel, a Finance PhD student at the Haas School of Business, University of California, Berkeley.
+I am Bernardo Maciel, a Finance PhD candidate at the Haas School of Business, University of California, Berkeley.

 My research focuses on behavioral finance, investor behavior, and household finance, with a particular interest in how psychological factors influence financial decision-making among individuals and households.